- Oliver Hirschbiegel

 - Release Date

-Not much happens in Five Minutes of Heaven, but what does happen proves to be moving and at times emotionally devastating.
-Picked up for U.S. distribution by IFC at the Sundance Film Festival, where it won World Cinema Directing and Screenwriting Awards, the film has a quiet way of getting under your skin, but doesn’t amount to much beyond a conflict-resolution drama about some long overdue reconciliation.
-The actors, directing, and setting all compel our emotions, but that the story remains so simple is the film’s downfall.
+Not much happens in Five Minutes of Heaven, but what does happen proves to be moving and, at times, emotionally devastating.
+Picked up for U.S. distribution by IFC at the Sundance Film Festival, where it won World Cinema Directing and Screenwriting Awards, the film has a quiet way of getting under your skin but doesn’t amount to much beyond a conflict-resolution drama about some long-overdue reconciliation.
+The actors, directing and setting all compel our emotions, but that the story remains so simple is the film’s downfall.

-Playwright Guy Hibbert wrote the screenplay, taking optimistic liberties with the real story to wrap up the events with a nice big bow.
-Having conducted interviews with the real Griffen and Little, Hibbert dwells on the idea that Griffen refused to meet his brother’s murderer, and indeed vowed to kill him if ever they did meet.
+Playwright Guy Hibbert wrote the screenplay, taking optimistic liberties with the real story to wrap up the events with a beautiful big bow.
+Having conducted interviews with the real Griffen and Little, Hibbert dwells on the idea that Griffen refused to meet his brother’s murderer and indeed vowed to kill him if ever they did meet.
 But rather than leave the story where it belongs, in the truth, Hibbert fabricates an ending where the two men punch out their troubles, letting their anger and guilt go in the process, when the reality is much less sanguine.

 Oliver Hirschbiegel—who was one of the many directors on The Invasion, though he was the first, so he received the credit for the final film—keeps his presence relatively unknown behind the camera.
 He observes, allowing his two powerhouse actors to do their thing.
 Meanwhile, the treatment offers little interest on a formal level.
 There are some tense moments when Griffen sweats before the TV crew, and Hirschbiegel’s camera acts as their camera.
 Still, nothing about the direction explicitly involves us on an emotional plane.